catseye/Xoomonk/README.markdown

     | }
     | print a
     = [c=?,d=0]

-Note that, consistent with variables that are assigned to a block initially getting the value 0, the variable `d` in the above example is shown to be 0 when the block is still unsaturated.

 An unsaturated store behaves similarly to a saturated store in certain respects.
 In particular, unsaturated stores can be updated.
 If doing